 - 1. Alert others in the lab, post a warning sign if necessary and inform your supervisor.
 Review clean-up procedures, assemble decontamination materials and PPE. - 2.
 Don PPE; lab coat, gloves, and safety glasses. - 3.
 Remove sharp objects using a mechanical means and place into a sharps container. - 4.
 Carefully cover spilled material with a paper towel.
 After the paper towel is in place, wet with an appropriate disinfectant. - 5.
-Allow 15-20 minutes of contact time. - 6.
+Allow appropriate contact time according to manufacturer instructions. - 6.
 Transfer all contaminated materials (paper towels, gloves, labware, etc.) into biohazard waste containers for disposal. - 7.
-Wipe surrounding surfaces with disinfectant to cover all splash areas. - 8.
-Place all remaining contaminated materials, including protective clothing, into an autoclave bag or biohazard waste container. - 9.
-Wash hands with soap and water. - 10.
+Place all remaining contaminated materials, including protective clothing, into an autoclave bag or biohazard waste container. - 8.
+Wash hands with soap and water. - 9.
 Complete the EHS Incident/Near Miss Report form.